AGEC 640 Agricultural Development and Policy, Fall 2018

 The course begins with a brief overview of the major policy issues and drivers of change in the food and agricultural sector around the world.
 We then spend the bulk of the semester building up the analytical methods and results developed by economists to explain and predict household choices, market outcomes and government policies, starting with farm households’ decisions over production, consumption and trade.
 We consider the role of biological constraints, first for nutrition and health, and then for farm productivity, and ask how those constraints can be overcome through technology and specialization.
 We ask how market prices are formed, how market outcomes respond to various kinds of changes, and what (if anything) we can infer from those outcomes about changes in the well-being of market participants.
 We then examine the evidence on what governments actually do across countries and over time, and try to explain those interventions in economic terms.
 The focus is on these modern “political economy” explanations of policy choices, in which government actions are explained as the result of equilibrium among optimizing people in both the public and private sectors.
 The course concludes with presentation and discussion of student projects.

-A complete course packet is available for purchase at BoilerCopy, in the Purdue Union; some readings are also on-line, with links provided from this syllabus and the course website.
-Others will be distributed, as needed, in class.
+A complete course packet is available for purchase at BoilerCopy, in the Purdue Union.
+Many (but not all) of the readings are available on-line or through the library, and are hyperlinked below.
+As a result, purchasing the packet may not be necessary, but may save you time tracking down the articles.
+Others items will be distributed, as needed, in class.

 Links to the three homework exercises are included in the electronic version of this syllabus; opening those documents online offers you live links to the data sources need to complete the assignment.
 Additionally, students are required to attend two non-class lectures anywhere on the Purdue campus that are related to course topics, and to summarize and critically assess their content in writing.
 Additional information on the homework assignments will be provided in class.